 Thus in sociological terms the yummy mummy is a neoliberal agent whose function is to encourage individualisation and responsibilisation on the part of all mothers and to demonise mothers who are working class, in any way political and/ or do not subscribe to a traditionally feminine (infantalised) sexuality.

-C) – Finally, the yummy mummy is inherently anti-environmental
+The yummy mummy is inherently anti-environmental

 She is basically a pro-corporate consumer, and she has wider agency in encouraging and driving consumerism.
 In many contemporary novels, high end consumers are often contrasted against frugual-consumer mothers who are cast as freaks and social misfits.